Diamond Clarity Scale

 Diamond clarity is a measure of flawlessness, specifically the degree to which inclusions are present.
-Inclusions are tiny, often microscopic, imperfections.
-In significantly “included” diamonds, can affect transparency and brilliance.
+Inclusions are tiny, often microscopic, imperfections, which, in significantly “included” diamonds, can affect transparency and brilliance.

 Some obvious inclusions are present in most diamonds.
 Diamond cutters will generally try to hide inclusions in less visible positions, such as near the girdle.
 This is also why diamond cut is important too, in the resulting diamond shapes.

-A diamond’s clarity grading is determined by using an 11-point scale developed by the GIA ranging from flawless to inclusions (surface blemishes).
-Clarity grade assesses the number, size, color, reflectivity, and position of all flaws visible under 10x magnification on the magnification loupe.
+A diamond grading for clarity is determined by using an 11-point scale developed by the GIA ranging from flawless to inclusions (surface blemishes).
+The following diamond clarity grades assess the number, size, color, reflectivity, and position of all inclusions visible under 10x magnification on the magnification loupe.
 Diamond experts are the only professionals who can perform diamond grading and pronounce which stone has a high clarity grade and overall clarity grade.